Mfarzana/AWS/CPP_CertifiedCloudPractitioner/aws-core-services/content-and-network-delivery-services.md

 however if 1 instance dies then you only lose 12.5% of your resources.
 !
 Typically its better to use more smaller instances than less larger ones.
 ```
+## Amazon CloudFront
+is a fast **content delivery network (CDN) service** that securely ***delivers data, videos, applications, and APIs to customers** globally with low latency, high transfer speeds, all within a developer-friendly environment.

 ## References
 * https://aws.amazon.com/vpc/?vpc-blogs.sort-by=item.additionalFields.createdDate&vpc-blogs.sort-order=desc